yaw277/slire/README.md

 }
 ```

-This approach keeps the handler focused on request lifecycle concerns (validation, authorization, response) while pushing business orchestration logic into `updateExpenseWorkflow`.
-The workflow function receives business capabilities as dependencies, not raw data access methods, creating cleaner separation of concerns.
+This approach keeps the handler focused on request lifecycle concerns (validation, authorization, response) while pushing business orchestration logic into `processExpenseUpdate`.
+The business process function receives business capabilities as dependencies, not raw data access methods, creating cleaner separation of concerns.

 ### Background Jobs and Scripts